Persistence Curves: A canonical framework for summarizing persistence diagrams: Generalization and Conclusion

 \section{Generalization and Conclusion}

-Persistence curves provide a simple general framework from which we can construct usable models for data analysis that retain the topological information contained in the persistence diagrams they are calculated from.
-In addition, these curves are compatible with machine learning, they are stable, they are efficient to compute, and by choice of function and statistic, one can alter the importance of points in different regions of the persistence diagrams.
-We have also shown that these curves create useful classifiers for texture analysis.
+PCs provide a simple general framework for generating functional summaries and vectorizations of persistence diagrams.
+These curves are compatible with machine learning algorithms, they can be stable.
+They are efficient to compute, and by choice of functions and statistics, one can alter the importance of points in different regions of the persistence diagrams.
+They also perform well in real applications as seen through the classification experiments for textures and the discrete dynamical system parameters.
 The theory and experimentation presented here are by no means complete.
-In fact there is a rich future for the study of persistence curves.

-\begin{questions} We present some open questions in no particular order. \begin{itemize} \item[Q1] Like Persistence Landscapes, what other vectorizations can be viewed as a special case of the Persistence Curves? \item[Q2] What conditions on the function $\psi$ or the statistic $T$ can lead to a more general and useful stability result? \item[Q3] Is there a statistical framework to perform ``curve selection'' that will produce an optimal or near optimal set of curves for modeling? \item[Q4] Could weighting be used to improve performance?
-In particular, is there a nice way to combine the local Persistence Curves with the global Persistent Statistics? \item[Q5] In what other areas might Persistence Curves be useful? \end{itemize} \end{questions}
+We conclude this paper by listing below several potential directions for further investigation. \begin{questions}$\;$